dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 Similar care must be taken when adding other semantics such as `TryFinally`, `TryWith`, `While`, `For` and so on.

-## Appendix: On performance with FS-1063
+## Appendix: On performance with applicatives

 In the above example, the computation
 ```fsharp